 Industrial site operators can use CLAIRE’s measurements to better understand their greenhouse gas emissions, enabling them to control and ultimately reduce them.
 For example, CLAIRE can help coal mine and landfill operators find significant leaks of methane, then measure those leaks to justify a business case for gas-fired electricity generation.

-- Claire is the size of a microwave.
+- Claire is the size of a microwave oven.

 - Claire orbits the Earth every 90 minutes or so, travelling at over 7 km per second

-- Claire will measure two greenhouses gases – carbon dioxide and methane – which together represent over 90% of all GHG emissions worldwide
+- Claire measures two greenhouses gases – carbon dioxide and methane – which together represent over 90% of all GHG emissions worldwide

-- GHGSat will initially use Claire to help industrial emitters in sectors such as oil & gas, power generation, mining, waste management and agriculture – which together represent over 50% of all GHG emissions worldwide
+- GHGSat is initially using Claire to help industrial emitters in sectors such as oil & gas, power generation, mining, waste management and agriculture – which together represent over 50% of all GHG emissions worldwide

 - Claire is expected to operate for 5 years; the satellite will burn-up in the atmosphere after its mission is complete

-- Claire alone has sufficient capacity to measure over 1,000 sites per year; once GHGSat demonstrates and validates the technology with Claire, the company will launch follow-on satellites to ultimately offer services for hundreds of thousands of industrial sites around the world.
+- Claire alone has sufficient capacity to measure over 1,000 sites per year; GHGSat is already sufficiently confident in Claire’s performance to have ordered two follow-on satellites, and will ultimately offer services for hundreds of thousands of industrial sites around the world.